farlee2121/System.CommandLine.PropertyMapBinder/README.md

 [![](https://badgen.net/nuget/v/farlee2121.System.CommandLine.PropertyMapBinder)](https://www.nuget.org/packages/farlee2121.System.CommandLine.PropertyMapBinder)

 ## Motivation / what is this
-This library is an experiment.
 The goal is to create an intuitive handler binding experience for [System.CommandLine](https://github.com/dotnet/command-line-api).
 A few goals
 - intuitive binding of complex types
 - support handler declaraction as a self-contained expression (no reference to symbol instances)
 - blending multiple binding rules for a customizable and consistent binding experience
 - easy extension of the binding pipeline

 ## Examples